EngDePal/REST_AI_Server/README.md

         Additional recommendations:
             - Download Postman to test the server and your plug-ins: https://www.postman.com
             - Change the server host: The software is set-up to connect to the lab cobot.
-Instead comment out line 303 and 304 in the run() function of server and use line 307 and 308.
+Instead comment out line 303 and 304 in the run() function of the server class.
+Instead, use line 307 and 308.
             - Check the Known Issues section

 _________________________________________

-4. User Guide
+4. Quick Start Guide

     Currently a hybrid approach to user control is utilized, combining the terminal and a GUI

     The application is started by executing main.py, which will in turn display the GUI widget.
     The widget offers basic controls and displays information:
         - Start Button: Starts the Flask server and in turn MongoDB
         - Stop Button: Stops MongoDB and shuts the app down, including the GUI.
-Requires a confirmation dialog to do so
+Requires a confirmation dialogue to do so
         - Client Counter: Shows the number of connected robots
         - Status line: Displays some basic info on the server status and will urge the user to check the terminal
         - Client table: An overview of clients including their identification token, the selected plug-in, their last command and its parameters

     The terminal is used to select options.
 For example the user is prompted to select a plug-in during each login.
 To avoid confusion the status bar will signal the login attempt.
-    Some plugins also use the terminal for user input mostly during set-up.
+    Some plugins also use the terminal for user input, mostly during set-up.

 _________________________________________